JeremyIV/democracy-chess/HOWTO.md

 - Invalid moves are ignored, but the rest of your vote still counts
 - The vote tally happens every 30 seconds
 - Watch the stream title to know which voting system is being used
-- The chess engine will respond a few seconds after our move is played
+- The chess engine will respond a few seconds after the chat's move is played